Intermediate links of plane curves: Diagrams of -links

-\item[(b)] In particular, if $D$ is a diagram of a fibered strongly quasipositive $\Cc$-link and $n_-=\ind_{\#}(\Gamma_D)$, then the Yamada--Vogel algorithm combined with the Murasugi--Przytycki algorithm make $D$ into a quasipositive braid. \end{itemize} \end{theorem}
+\item[(b)] In particular, if $D$ is a diagram of a strongly quasipositive fibered $\Cc$-link and $n_-=\ind_{\#}(\Gamma_D)$, then the Yamada--Vogel algorithm combined with the Murasugi--Przytycki algorithm make $D$ into a quasipositive braid. \end{itemize} \end{theorem}

 \begin{proof} We proceed by induction.
-Suppose $\ind_{\#}\Gamma=n$ and let $e_1,\ldots,e_n$ be the edges satisfying the three points of the definition.
+Suppose $\ind_{\#}\Gamma=n$ and let $e_1,\ldots,e_n$ be the edges satisfying the three points of Definition~\ref{def:hashindex}.
 Suppose $e_1$ connects Seifert circles $C_1$ and $C_2$, with $C_1$ negative.
 Apply the Murasugi--Przytycki move.
 According to Lemma~\ref{lem:MPproperties}, this move decreases $n_-$ by $1$.
 Call the new diagram $D_1$.
 It has $n_--1$ negative circles (because $C_1$ has disappeared).
 We argue that the index of $\Gamma_{D_1}$ is at least $\ind_{\#}(\Gamma_D)-1$.

 To show this, notice that by \cite[Proof of Theorem 3]{Tr1} the set of cyclically independent edges is also independent.
 The definition of independence is quite intricate, but the bottom line is that after applying the Murasugi--Przytycki move along the edge $e_1$, the remaining edges $e_2,\ldots,e_n$ are independent and cyclically independent in the new graph $D_1$; see \cite{MP,St2} for a detailed description of the effect of the Murasugi--Przytycki operation on graphs and \cite{MP,Tr1} for the relation between the graph index and the cyclic index.
 In particular $\ind_{\#}(\Gamma_{D_1})\ge \ind_{\#}(\Gamma_D)-1$.